ai-joe-git/ComfyUI-Intel-Arc-Clean-Install-Windows-venv-XPU-/README.md

 - After installation, copy your `models`, `custom_nodes`, and `workflows` folders into `C:\ComfyUI` if needed.
 - Only use custom nodes that are compatible with Intel Arc/XPU (not CUDA-only).
 - If you see `Torch version: ...+xpu` and `Device: xpu` in the ComfyUI log, you are using Intel Arc or Intel Ultra Core iGPU acceleration.... - No need to manually patch `model_management.py` with this setup.
-- To update ComfyUI or the frontend, simply re-run the install batch.
+- To update ComfyUI or the frontend, simply run the Update batch.

 ---